Rajspeaks/Code-Pyramid/README.md

 # Code Pyramid

+Repository consists of codes, written in different programming languages.

 ## Rules:
 1. Don't spam with unnecessery codes/files, those will be considered as invalid pull requests and will be labelled as <code>spam</code>.
 2. Follow the below mentioned steps and maintain the flow of this repository.